 In 2023, former President Guillermo Lasso did not complete his term due to the triggering of "muerte cruzada", a constitutional mechanism whereby the Presidency and the National Assembly was dissolved, and elections were held.
-A new National Assembly was elected and Daniel Noboa, from the National Democratic Action (ADN) party.
-The Company believes the election of President Daniel Noboa was a positive outcome for the mining sector, with a continuance of mining-friendly government providing the basis for continued support of the industry and reforms aimed at improving the environment for the sector to grow.
-Although the new president has an approval rating of >80%, the current government will only govern for 17 months until the next election in 2025, completing the term of former president, Guillermo Lasso.
+A new National Assembly was elected and Daniel Noboa, from the National Democratic Action party was elected as president.
+In February 2025, a presidential election was held, with no candidate reaching the required level of votes for outright victory.
+The two leading candidates Daniel Noboa and Luisa Gonzalez will now compete in a presidential run off election which is scheduled to occur in April 2025, to select the next president.